bckfilip/katacoda-scenarios/test-scenario/step1.md

+#

 # Docker

-The Docker technology is a tool that simplifies the process of building and containerizing your applications, putting together source code, OS libraries and dependencies specific for the project in question.
+The Docker technology is a tool that simplifies the process of building and containerizing your applications, putting together source code, OS libraries and dependencies specific for the project in question avoiding redundant functionality.

-Docker is a great way for any organization to set up a controlled environment for development of an application since using docker, enables developers to run any project with the exact same outcome within the same environment on any machine simply through containerizing the application with docker.
+Docker is therefore a great way for any organization to set up a controlled environment for development of an application.
+It enables developers to run any project with the exact same outcome on any machine simply through containerizing the application.

 # Node.js